sschutten/tibber-robot/README.md

 The dashboard provides an overview of the running services and their status.
 You can view their health, logs, traces and metrics.

 - Click on the endpoint of the service named `api` to get to the API documentation page.
 From here you can test the service by sending requests to the API.
-- Click on the endpoint of the service named 'dbserver-pgadmin` to get to the pgAdmin dashboard.
+- Click on the endpoint of the service named `dbserver-pgadmin` to get to the pgAdmin dashboard.
 From here you can easily access the database and view the stored records.

 ### Docker compose